chelmerrox/joyful-quiver-ministries/README.md

 # Hope in Christ Ministry

-> The Hope in Christ Ministry website.
+> The Hope in Christ Ministry website is a Single Page Application (SPA) where users can find information about the ministry & book a deliverance session with our deliverance team.
 Built with HTML, CSS, Bootstrap, JavaScript and Webpack.

 ## Built With